Umesh-Patidar/JavaRevision/README.md

 3. Most of the ‘Vector’ methods are final, meaning we cannot extend the ’Vector’ class to implement a similar kind of Collection.
 ```
 Advantages of Collection Framework:
- *Consistent API : The API has a basic set of interfaces like Collection, Set, List, or Map.
+ -Consistent API : The API has a basic set of interfaces like Collection, Set, List, or Map.
 All classes (ArrayList, LinkedList, Vector, etc) that implement these interfaces have some common set of methods.
- *Reduces programming effort: A programmer doesn’t have to worry about the design of Collection, and he can focus on its best use in his program.
+ -Reduces programming effort: A programmer doesn’t have to worry about the design of Collection, and he can focus on its best use in his program.
- *Increases program speed and quality: Increases performance by providing high-performance implementations of useful data structures and algorithms.
+ -Increases program speed and quality: Increases performance by providing high-performance implementations of useful data structures and algorithms.